 Air pollution can be defined as the presence of one or more contaminants like dust, mist, smoke, and colour in the atmosphere that are injurious human beings, plants, and animals.

-Rapid industrialization, Fast urbanization, Rapid growth in population, Growth of vehicles on the roads and Activities of human beings have disturbed the natural balance of the atmosphere.
+Rapid industrialization, fast urbanization, Rapid growth in population, increase in vehicles on the roads and Activities of human beings have disturbed the natural balance of the atmosphere.

 Here’s why you should worry about Air pollution

 PM2.5 reduces visibility and causes the air to appear hazy when the levels are elevated.
 It is the most harmful pollutant and can lead to respiratory diseases, lung cancer, and heart attacks.

 Did You Know Delhi has the highest number of PM2.5 in the entire world?

 2. Air pollution reduces your life expectancy.

 According to research, inhaling air pollution can reduce your life by 1-2 years.
 However, if you are living in a polluted city, air pollution can reduce almost 6 years from your life.

 Air pollution contains very small dust particles.
 The human nose is unable to stop these small dust particles from entering our body while breathing.
 So these particles will enter in our body while breathing and causes lung diseases, heart diseases, etc.

 3. More people die due to Air pollution than HIV